SAP/open-ux-odata/docs/MockserverAPI.md

 On top of providing ways to override default behavior, you also have access to a `base` API that comprises of the basic functionality offered by the mockdata API.

-This base API is accessible by calling `this.base.xxx` in any of the mockserver JS file, this object will allow you to manipulate the current or other entities
+This base API is accessible by calling `this.base.xxx` in any of the mockserver JS file, this object will allow you to manipulate the current or other entities.
+It also includes the default implementation of the hooks if you want to call them.

+- `this.base.onDraftPrepare(actionDefinition: Action, responseData: any, keys: Record<string, any>, odataRequest: ODataRequest): Promise<void>;`

 #### addEntry